pnp/cli-microsoft365/docs/docs/cmd/spo/serviceprincipal/serviceprincipal-permissionrequest-approve.md

 ## Options

 `-i, --id <id>`
-: ID of the permission request to approve
+: ID of the permission request to approve.

 --8<-- "docs/cmd/_global.md"